punkave/jquery-selective/README.md

 Implementing propagation on the server side is, of course, up to you.

 ## Changelog

+1.1.0: optional support for "add" buttons when the `add` option is in effect.
+In addition to the enter key and any other keys specified via `addKeyCodes`, clicking an element with the `data-add` attribute will cause a new item to be added.

+There is also an `add` event which can be triggered on the main element.

+Also, adding of empty items is blocked unless you explicitly request it with `empty: true`.

 1.0.2: checkboxes and radio buttons are correctly supported when using the "extras" feature.
 Checkboxes report either 1 or 0, like the `remove` and `propagate` properties.
 Radio buttons report the value of the selected radio button.
 The first radio button in a group is selected by default.